Worries grow over northern hospitals as Italy's coronavirus toll grows

-MILAN (Reuters) - Italian authorities voiced growing concern on Sunday over how much longer strained health systems could cope with the coronavirus outbreak, as thousands of new cases were recorded over the past 24 hours and several hundred more people died.
+MILAN (Reuters) - Italian authorities voiced growing concern on Sunday over how much longer the strained health systems in northern regions worst hit by the coronavirus could cope with the relentless rise in new cases.

-While the virus has begun spreading rapidly across Europe, Italy remains the second most heavily affected country after China, where the illness first emerged, and the outbreak has shown no signs of slowing.
+While the virus has begun spreading rapidly across Europe, Italy remains the second most heavily affected country after China, where the virus first emerged.

-The government is working urgently on procuring more protective equipment, Prime Minister Giuseppe Conte said, adding there was maximum attention on helping Lombardy, the northern region where the virus emerged three weeks ago.

-“Our priority is to keep doctors, nurses and all our health personnel safe,” Conte said in a statement.

-A week ago, his government, which is expected to confirm a 25 billion euro ($27.68 billion) package of measures to support businesses and workers hit by the crisis, imposed a virtual lockdown across the country.

-With 24,747 cases and 1,809 deaths by Sunday - a rise of 368 in the death toll in just 24 hours - Italy’s experience has offered an alarming example for other European countries which have begun seeing sharp rises in cases over recent days.
+With more than 21,000 cases and 1,441 deaths by Saturday, its experience has offered an alarming example for other European countries which have begun seeing sharp rises in cases over recent days.

-Lombardy, the heavily populated area around the financial capital Milan, has been the worst-affected region with 1,218 deaths.
-Of those, 252 were recorded in the last 24 hours.
+Lombardy, the heavily populated area around the financial capital Milan, has been Italy’s worst-affected region with 966 deaths and 11,685 confirmed cases, more than half the national total.

-Italy has the most elderly population in Europe, with almost a quarter of the population aged 65 and over, rendering it especially vulnerable to a disease that has predominantly killed older people.

-The head of the civil protection authority, Angelo Borelli, said that Lombardy had been able to transfer some patients to other regions.
-He also said he was so far unaware of any cases of patients dying because of a lack of intensive care facilities.

-But the health systems in Lombardy and in other regions like Emilia Romagna and Veneto at the epicenter of the Italian outbreak have been pushed to their limits.
+The health systems there and in other rich northern regions like Emilia Romagna and Veneto at the epicenter of the Italian outbreak are considered among the best in Europe, but have been pushed to their limits.

 “The numbers have continued to grow.
 We’re close to the moment where we will have no more intensive care beds,” Lombardy governor Attilio Fontana told SkyTG24 television.